bluestar-b/bluestar-b.github.io/contents/hello.md

 A test article for the entire blog included features like code highlighting.

-How is this possible almost from scratch?
+How i made this:

 - Gray matter
-- Marked.js
+- Markdown-it
-- Marked plugin Highlight.js
+- Markdown-it plugin shiki
 - Vite.js custom config
 - Tailwind CSS plugin typography